-When Albert Einstein died in 1955, Dr. Thomas Stoltz Harvey performed the autopsy at Princeton Hospital where he removed the brain, possibly illegally, and took it to the University of Pennsylvania.
+Albert Einstein’s brain had quite the surreal journey after the famed physicist left this mortal coil.
+When Einstein died in 1955, Dr. Thomas Stoltz Harvey performed the autopsy at Princeton Hospital where he removed the brain, possibly illegally, and took it to the University of Pennsylvania.
 He divided it up into pieces; some for himself and others for several pathologists.

 Harvey photographed the brain from every possible angle then stored the pieces in a formaldehyde solution.
 When Harvey died in 2007, his family cleared out his possessions.
 The photographs and the parts of the brain he had stored were donated to the National Museum of Health and Medicine in Silver Springs, Maryland.
 Harvey had promised to collaborate with other scientists to publish a paper on their findings, but no such paper ever emerged.